 Inside, the gallery space is sectional yet fluid: visitors seamlessly transition from one period of art to the next.

-The artwork moves from the social and political art of the 1930s, to the surrealism of the 1940s and 50s, the conceptual, minimalist, and pop art of the 1960s and 1970s, and culminates with the contemporary.
+The artwork moves from the social and political art of the 1930s, to the surrealism of the 1940s and 50s, the conceptual, minimalist, and pop art of the 1960s and 1970s.

 Temporary Exhibits and Activities